KCUR-FM: NPR affiliation

 In 1970, KCUR was awarded a grant of $7,500 from the Corporation for Public Broadcasting for Community Service.
 A year later, it became a charter member and network affiliate of NPR.
 In 1976, KCUR-FM moved to 5327 Holmes and the signal was expanded to 100,000 watts.

 In 1985, KCUR moved to its current location in the Student Services Building at 4825 Troost.
 Over the next few years, the public radio programming was streamlined and most of the volunteers were either eliminated from on-air responsibilities or became employees of KCUR.
 The station began broadcasting 24 hours a day with the BBC World Service being heard in the overnight hours.

 Classical music

 In 1992, national and local news programming was added to the broadcast schedule, eliminating classical music during the day.
 These changes along with more sophisticated fundraising success enabled the station to increase its listening audience and local news staff.

 On August 16, 2019, KCUR announced it had agreed to purchase KWJC 91.9 FM from William Jewell College in suburban Liberty, Missouri, for $2 million.
-On July 1, 2020, KCUR completed its purchase of KWJC and signed the station on with a Classical music format.
+On July 1, 2020, KCUR completed its purchase of KWJC and signed the station, Classical KC, on with a classical music format.

+Programming

+KCUR is the host of The Midwest Newsroom, a partnership between the station, Iowa Public Radio, Nebraska Public Media News, STLPR and NPR that produces news for the region.